RanaUniverse/vs_code_setup_offline/README.md

 Python Environments - Linux 64

 Black Formatter - Direct Download
-Dragan Color Theme - Direct Download
+Dragan Color Theme - All Platforms

 These were saved in the repo's `extensions/` folder during the **1 February 2025 Release**.